FREE Case Review (866) 588-0600

 What is the Penalty for Disturbing the Peace?

-Most cases of disturbing the peace are misdemeanor offenses that are punishable by up to 90 days in jail, court fines, and probation.
-Disturbing the peace may also be charged as an infraction, in which the defendant would have a non-criminal offense that would only result in a fine.
+Most cases of disturbing the peace are classified as misdemeanor offenses, which can lead to penalties including up to 90 days in jail, court fines, and probation.
+In some jurisdictions, disturbing the peace may also be charged as an infraction, resulting in a non-criminal offense that typically incurs only a fine.

 Also Read: Dealing with Loud Neighbors in Las Vegas